-Prosecutors have requested that fired police officer Derek Chauvin get a minimum sentence of 30 years for murdering George Floyd.
+Fired police officer Derek Chauvin was sentenced to 22.5 years in prison for murdering George Floyd.

 1. Floyd Died After Chauvin Knelt On His Neck

 While arresting Floyd for allegedly using a counterfeit bill in May 2020, Chauvin pinned the unarmed Black man, to the ground by kneeling on his neck.
 In footage of the arrest, Floyd can be heard pleading “please, please I can’t breathe… My stomach hurts… my neck hurts.”
 Chauvin remained kneeling on Floyd’s neck for over nine minutes as bystanders begged him to stop.
 Three other officers stood by as Floyd fell unconscious.
 He died in an ambulance on the way to the hospital.